Articles

 2. Full Contact Details

 The more contact information you have, the better.
 You may prefer only using specific contact methods.
-Still, you need to make the potential client feel comfortable, and you will build more trust if you display a variety of contact information, including an office phone number, fax, email, and physical address.
-This information should be displayed on your contact page, about page, and even in the header or footer.
+Still, you need to make the potential client feel comfortable, and you will build more trust if you display various contact information, including an office phone number, fax, email, and physical address.
+This information should be displayed on your contact page, about page, and the header or footer.
 Make it easy for people to contact you if they need to!

 3. Previous Clients List

-The portfolio is what most people will go straight, and that’s why it needs to be the best part of your site.
-You need at least 6-12 clients listed in your portfolio, and they should be current.
-It is best to have information about each project.
-You should also consider including a page specifically for a previous client list if you have many well-known clients.
+The portfolio is what most people will go straight for, and that’s why it needs to be the best part of your site.
+You need at least 6-12 pieces in your portfolio; they should be current, and you should have information about each project.
+You should also considering including a page specifically for a previous client list if you have had a lot of clients or well known clients.

 4. Trust Building Graphics

-If people are ordering from your site, you should consider adding trust-building graphics such as a PayPal-verified logo, branded SSL certificate, symbols like Sectigo SSL, GeoTrust SSL, RapidSSL, etc., or a secure checkout graphic.
-These graphics can make people feel more confident about ordering design services from you online.
+If people are ordering from your site you should consider adding some trust building graphics such as a PayPal verified logo, SSL certificate symbol, secure checkout graphic and so on.
+These kind of graphics can make people feel more secure about ordering design services from you online.

 5. Organization Memberships

-Joining design organizations such as the AIGA and taking part in them is a great way to be more involved in your industry and show clients you really care about your craft.
-You add the organizations’ logos on your website.
-Many organizations already have pre-made member-only graphics you can display when you join.
+Joining design organizations such as the AIGA and actually taking part in them is not only a great way to be more involved in your industry, but it can show clients you really care about your craft.
+Feel free to display the organization logos on your website and many organizations already have pre-made member only graphics you can display when you join.

 6. Explain the Process